LASzip/LASzip/docs/source/index.rst

 advantage of LASzip to read and write compressed data.

 LASzip is completely lossless.
-It compresses bulky LAS files into compact LAZ files that are only 10-20 percent of the original size, accurately preserving every single bit.
+It compresses bulky LAS files into compact LAZ files that are only 7-20 percent of the original size, accurately preserving every single bit.
 For example, compressing and decompressing the LAS file lidar.las with `laszip.exe`_ as shown below results in lidar_copy.las that is bit-identical to lidar.las.
 However, the small size of lidar.laz makes it much easier to store, copy, transmit, or archive large amounts of LIDAR.

-* laszip lidar.las lidar.laz
+* laszip -i lidar.las -o lidar.laz
-* laszip lidar.laz lidar_copy.las
+* laszip -i lidar.laz -o lidar_copy.las

 LASzip compression can be many times smaller and many times faster than generic compressors like `bz2`_, `gzip`_, and `rar`_ because it knows what